Skip to main content

 At ConductScience Academic Publishing House, external reviewers are expected to possess a PhD or an equivalent qualification, or demonstrate a comparable level of expertise gained through equivalent years of experience in the relevant research field.
 Additionally, reviewers are encouraged to have prior experience in scientific publishing, either as authors or reviewers themselves.

-Recognizing the importance of nurturing early career researchers, ConductScience Academic Publishing House is committed to providing them with opportunities to engage in the peer-review process.
 To support their development, early career researchers are welcomed to collaborate with a senior researcher during the review process.
 For guidance on how to facilitate such collaborations, interested parties are encouraged to reach out to the editorial office for assistance.
 We believe that fostering these collaborations can enrich the peer-review process while providing invaluable learning experiences for emerging scholars.

 Editorial policies